RTEMS/rtems-docs/README.txt

 ReST with a relative path.
 This lets us shared and control images.

 We prefer being able to build images from source.
-This is not always possible so SVG format is preferred with generated PNG images so make sure the quality is consistent when building PDF output.
+This is not always possible so SVG format is preferred with generated PNG images to make sure the quality is consistent when building PDF output.

+Building images requires the source with an apporoiate file extension is placed in the images directory.
+The built output image is written back to the images directory.
+All images may be built or rebuilt when building images is enabled via the waf configure command line.
+Please only add and commit those images that have changed.

+We support building images in:

+1. PlantUML (.puml), enable with `--plantuml`

+2. Ditaa (.ditaa), enable with `--ditaa`

 We support the PlantUML image language.
 The PlantUML home page is: